att-innovate/charmander/docs/SCHEDULERAPI.md

 Field-definitions:

     id           The name of the task.
-Charmander will internally add a timestamp to the id to make it unique. dockerimage  The name of the docker image to start mem          Memory-allocation requested
+Charmander will internally add a timestamp to the id to make it unique dockerimage  The name of the docker image to start mem          Memory-allocation requested
-    cpus         Percentage of cpu request
+    cpus         Percentage of cpu requested
-    sla          Current sla-types are "one-per-node" (see cAdvisor) and "singleton" (see influxdb) nodetype     Node-types are either "analytics" (for analytics node) and "lab" (for lab nodes) notmetered   Defines if the metrics of a task gets metered/collected or not reshuffeable Defines if a task will be restarted by the "reshuffle" command.
-Typically set for simulators ports        Port-mapping for the container. _host_port_ and _container_port_ used to define intern and external port volumes      Volume-mapping for the container. _host_path_, _container_path_, and _mode_ define the mapping of volumes arguments    Additional arguments that will get passed to the _cmd_ to the _ENTRY_POINT_ of the docker image
+    sla          Current supported sla-types are "one-per-node" (see cAdvisor) and "singleton" (see influxdb) nodetype     Node-types can be either "analytics" (for analytics node) and "lab" (for lab nodes) notmetered   Defines if the metrics of a task gets metered/collected or not reshuffeable Defines if a task will be restarted by the "reshuffle" command.
+Typically set for simulators ports        Port-mapping for the container. "host_port" and "container_port" used to define intern and external port volumes      Volume-mapping for the container. "host_path", "container_path", and "mode" define the mapping of volumes arguments    Additional arguments that will get passed to the ENTRY_POINT of the docker image

 Example: Start stress60mb

     curl -s -X POST -T loadsimulator/stress/stress60mb.json -H "Accept: application/json" -H "Content-Type: application/json" 172.31.1.11:7075/client/task

-Which returns a confirmation that the task request got accepted and is waiting for a matching offer from Mesos to get started
+Which returns a confirmation that the task request got accepted and is now waiting for a matching offer from Mesos to get started

     {"code":202,"message":"Run task: stress60"}